 Editing is super important.
 Not editing a shot is like turning up for a formal dinner wearing flip flops.

-Since the very early days of photography, editing has been at good half of the process.
+Since the very early days of photography, editing has been a good half of the process.
 You need to fix things you can’t get right in camera, like cropping, dodging, burning etc…

 Was there a point in your journey when you started to feel really good about your work?
 If so, what did it feel like to get past that ‘tipping point’?

 Not really.
 I am my own biggest critic by far.
-I constantly push myself to get better, especially on my own work.
+I constantly push myself to get better, especially in my own work.

-Are there any areas of photography that you have yet to pick up or than you would like to learn?
+Are there any areas of photography that you have yet to pick up or that you would like to learn?

 Right now I’m happy shooting street and landscapes but I’d like to explore street photography through other photographic mediums, like large format and pinhole.

 What do you think the future holds for you?
 Where do you see yourself in the next few years?